thommcgrath/Beacon/docs/api/v4/rest/index.markdown

 For example, `Project`'s **class path**{:.ui-keyword} is `/v4/projects`, so the **instance path**{:.ui-keyword} for a project with `projectId = 33b7e39c-77d4-494e-afb8-53aa7d8a5494` is `/v4/projects/33b7e39c-77d4-494e-afb8-53aa7d8a5494`.

-## Getting Class Schema

-You may request the JSON schema for any class by injecting the `schemas` path component immediately after the version.
-So for a **class path**{:.ui-keyword} of `/v4/arksa/engrams`, the schema can be requested with `GET /v4/schemas/arksa/engrams`.

 ## Listing Objects

 Listing objects is always done with a `GET` request to the **class path**{:.ui-keyword}.
 The request may contain query parameters for filtering, ordering, and paginating results.
 Results are always paginated.